Sterling-Ryan/Sterling-Ryan/README.md

 - 👋 Hi, I’m @Sterling-Ryan
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
-Python and Javascript
+Software Development
 - 💞️ I’m looking to collaborate on ... small projects for experience
 - 📫 How to reach me ...